 Students should access their course schedule for each term in Piperline to confirm registration anytime a change is requested.

 Adding Classes: Prior to the start of a term, students may add classes to their schedule online via Piperline.
-During the add/drop period at the at the beginning of each term, students may add classes only with instructor permission by submitting a signed add/drop/withdraw form to the Registration and Records office.
+During the add/drop period at the beginning of each term, students may add classes only with instructor permission by submitting a signed add/drop/withdraw form to the Registration and Records office.

 Full-time tuition in fall and spring covers 12-18 credits, however, the maximum academic load during those terms is 20 credits (see Academic Load above for more detail).